selfdefined/web-app/11ty/definitions/semitic.md

 slug: semitic
 flag: _ _
 defined: true
-excerpt:
-    1. Related to languages, races, and culture of people who live or come from across part of western Asia and northern Africa.
-There are included Arabic, Hebrew, Aramaic and Amharic.
+excerpt: related to languages, races, and culture of people who live or come from across part of western Asia and northern Africa, which include Arabic, Hebrew, Aramaic, and Amharic.
-    2. Mainly referred to as Arabic and Hebrew
 speech: adjective
 alt_words:
 - _ _